-Malcolm Buckle is currently a Director of Research in the CNRS in France and is director of a fundamental biology research laboratory (LBPA) at the Ecole Normale Supérieure de Paris-Saclay in Cachan France.
+Malcolm Buckle is currently a Director of Research in the CNRS in France and from 2011 to 2020 was director of a fundamental biology research laboratory (LBPA) at the Ecole Normale Supérieure de Paris-Saclay in Cachan France.

-Following a PhD in Solid Phase Peptide Synthesis with Roger Epton at Wolverhampton Polytechnic in the UK, he held a series of post-doctoral positions in Canada, Italy and France and finally became a senior scientist at the CNRS working at the Pasteur Institute Paris.
+Following a PhD in Solid Phase Peptide Synthesis with Roger Epton at Wolverhampton Polytechnic in the UK, he held a series of post-doctoral positions in Canada, Italy and France and finally became a senior scientist at the CNRS working in Pr Henri Buc’s lab at the Pasteur Institute Paris.

 Malcolm was an early user of emerging technologies based on Surface Plasmon Resonance (SPRi) and realised early that these techniques were severely limited by problems associated with the interface between a surface-based biosensor surface (a biochip) and macromolecules in solution.
-Claude Nogues who is team leader of the Dynamics of Macromolecular Complexes at the LBPA has developed a unique surface chemistry with a wide range of applications ranging from biosensor surfaces to nanoparticles with tremendous potential for use in diagnostic assays for example in the detection of cancer, autoimmune and neurodegenerative related diseases.
-We are currently involved in a maturation phase with the SATT Paris-Saclay and the aim in 2019 is to create a start-up company.
+The team of Dynamics of Macromolecular Complexes at the LBPA developed a unique surface chemistry with a wide range of applications ranging from biosensor surfaces to nanoparticles with tremendous potential for use in diagnostic assays for example in the detection of cancer, autoimmune and neurodegenerative related diseases.

-Malcolm has authored over 100 peer-reviewed articles and reviews and holds one patent with two more deposited.
+Malcolm has authored over 100 peer-reviewed articles and reviews and holds two patents.